U.S. opposes plans to make WHO more independent

 The plan is part of a wider reform process galvanized by the COVID-19 pandemic, which has highlighted the limitations of the WHO's power to intervene early in a crisis.

-But the U.S. government is opposing the reform because it has concerns about the WHO’s ability to confront future threats, including from China, U.S. officials told Reuters.
+But the U.S. government is opposing the reform because it has concerns about the WHO's ability to confront future threats, including from China, U.S. officials said.

 It is pushing instead for the creation of a separate fund, directly controlled by donors, that would finance prevention and control of health emergencies.